ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

 Configuring the SUT
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

-You can configure the SUT using automation scripts, as described in section [Configuring the SUT using the setup configuration script](#configuring-the-sut-using-the-setup-configuration-script); or configure the SUT manually, as described in section [Configuring the SUT manually](#configuring-the-sut-manually).
+You can configure the SUT using automation scripts, as described in [Configuring the SUT using the setup configuration script](#configuring-the-sut-using-the-setup-configuration-script); or configure the SUT manually, as described in [Configuring the SUT manually](#configuring-the-sut-manually).

 **Note** The scripts should be run by a user who has domain administrator rights on the SUT.